zodern/meteor-up/tests/CONTRIBUTING.md

 npm test -- -g "<regex>"
 #ex npm test -- -g "meteor.deploy"
 ```

+Either use `ssh-agent` or modify `<meteor-up dir>/tests/project-1/mup.js` file to add authentication.
 ### A note about docker
 Since we are using docker in docker for parallel testing, Aufs storage driver for docker(the default) should be disabled.
 Our test script automatically does this by setting `DOCKER_OPTS="--storage-driver=devicemapper"` in `/etc/default/docker`.
 In case you installed docker yourself.
 You should set this manually.